 Does my post help you to learn about health benefits and risks when taking hot springs or at home???

 The Onsen (hot springs) effects bring you many benefits with effective minerals and ingredients.

 However, keep in your mind it can work negatively when you are unhealthy or planning bathing at unsuitable timing.

 If you are not sure you can take a hot spring bath, better ask your doctor.

-If you are interested in Japanese bath salt products which you can experience Japanese Onsen at home,
+If you are interested in Japanese bath salt products you can experience Japanese Onsen at home,

-Also, I give you Japanese bath tips to enhance the Onsen effective at home!
+Also, I give you Japanese bath tips to enhance the Onsen effect at home!

 Hot Springs In Japan

 In Japan, there are Japanese unique but complex hot springs etiquettes and manners you need to learn.

 It’s a great experience to stay in Ryokan hotels to enjoy Onsen and Japanese traditional life at once.
 But you need to know the concept of staying Ryokan hotels to avoid controversy between different cultures.